sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 ## [1] "String value"
 ```

 Note how character values need to start and end with a single or double quote (`'` or `"`), which are not part of the information themselves.
-The [Tidyverse Style Guide](https://style.tidyverse.org/syntax.html) suggests always to use the double quote (`"`), so we will use those in this module.
+The [Tidyverse Style Guide](https://style.tidyverse.org/syntax.html) suggests always using the double quote (`"`), so we will use those in this module.

-Anything that follows a `#` symbol is considered a *comment* and the interpreter ignores it.
+Anything that follows a `#` symbol is considered a *comment*, and the interpreter ignores it.

 ```r